gbersac/kaggle_bike_sharing/README.md

 The main data exploratory analysis tool is the scatter matrix of each feature against each other.
 Since we are trying to predict the `count` feature, we look at its relationship with other features.

 - The most obvious features related to `count` are `hour` and `weather`.
-- Least significant features related to `count` are `workingday`, `dayOfYear` and `holiday`.
+- The least significant features related to `count` are : `workingday`, `dayOfYear` and `holiday`.
 - The `count` variable seems to follow a decreasing exponential equation.
 Linear regression is probably not a good model.

 ![Casual vs Registered users](img/casual_vs_registered.png)

-It seems that casual and registered users rent bikes following different patterns.
+According to first findings, it seems that casual and registered users do not rent bikes in the same way.

 ## Part 2 – Machine Learning
 ### Feature engineering